PacktPublishing/Minimal-CMake/ch8/part-5/README.md

 # ch8/part-5

-Show an example of installing the application.
+Shows an example of installing the application.

 ## Visual Studio Code Debugging